rafaelromao/keyboards/docs/romak.md

 ### Detailed Finger Analysis
 The [Colemak mod-DH analysis tool](https://colemakmods.github.io/mod-dh/analyze.html) was also used to compare Romak against Colemak-DH.
 - English text corpus only.
-- Consider the 34 key version of Romak, with q, x, z and y in the base layer.
+- Consider the 34 key version of Romak, with q, x, k and y in the base layer.

 The SFB rate is highly impacted by the position of y, in the index finger, but in practice, with y below h in the accents layer, it shows good performance even for fast typing.